-It is situated between Sharda dam and canal.
+It is situated between the Sharda dam and the canal.
 It is a beautiful tourist destination with one bamboo hut, one tree house and four Thara huts.
-Best time to visit Chuka beach is between the month of October and April.
+The best time to visit Chuka beach is between the month of October and April.

 Jaisantri Mata Temple

 This is one of the most sacred places in Pilibhit and devotees believe that all of their wishes are fulfilled by visiting this temple.
 On special occasions, a big mela is also organized at this temple which attracts thousands of tourists every year.
 There is a sarovar situated near the temple and devotees usually take bath or a dip in the sarovar before going to the temple.
 The serenity of the temple and the beliefs of people in Jaisantri mata is what makes this temple a must go place in Pilibhit.

 Gauri Shankar Temple